hiyasaha83/hiyasaha83/README.md

 ## 👩‍💻 About Me

 Hi!
-I am **Hiya Saha**, a passionate **Software Developer & Data Science enthusiast** from Bangladesh 🇧🇩

-I enjoy building real-world systems and analyzing data to uncover insights.
-Currently working with **Web Development, Oracle APEX, and Machine Learning basics**.
+I’m Hiya Saha, an undergraduate student at East West University, Bangladesh 🇧🇩

+I’m currently studying Computer Science and exploring my interests in Software Development and Data Science.
+I enjoy learning Web Development, Oracle APEX, and the basics of Machine Learning while continuously improving my skills through hands-on practice.

-I believe in learning by building and solving real problems 🚀
+As a student, I believe in learning by building—working on small projects, solving problems, and trying to understand how real-world systems work beyond the classroom.
+Each project helps me grow a little more 🚀

 ---